joseph-abell/york-oratory/content/pages/donation.md

 #### Parish

 Please note that the York Oratory is a separate entity from the parishes that we serve and the Diocese of Middlesbrough.
+There is more information available in this [pdf](https://yorkoratory.com/media/How%20to%20donate.pdf).
 If you wish to donate for a specific fundraising appeal, parish, or would like more information please [contact us.](https://yorkoratory.com/contact)